Open-EO/openeo-python-client/docs/batch_jobs.rst

-If this didn't raise any errors or exceptions your job should now have started (status "running") or at least be queued for processing (status "queued").
+If this didn't raise any errors or exceptions your job should now have started (status "running") or be queued for processing (status "queued").

+.. index:: batch job; status

 Wait for a batch job to finish
 ==============================